ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 There is no guarantee the assistance you get from your classmates is correct.
 It is your responsibility to use your judgment to avoid using an idea on Piazza that is wrong, or doesn’t work with your solution; we won’t necessarily tell you one way or another while the assignment is out.

-If we see that you used code from other students and didn’t cite it in the README, the penalty will range from a point deduction to an academic integrity violation, depending on the severity.
+If we see that you used code from other students and didn’t cite it on the last page of your `pa4-written` pdf, the penalty will range from a point deduction to an academic integrity violation, depending on the severity.
 Always cite your work!

 # Part 1: Runtime